 In a nutshell, we could call these things the grace of God.
 In other words, we are called to walk in the grace of God.
 Ever since Jesus came to earth, the Bible says grace has been poured out on earth “without measure” (Jn.
 3:34).

-I was once discussing with my pastor, Amas, about why so many seemingly good people die in their sins and he told me: “God has shown His love for mankind by giving His Son Jesus to die for their sins; there is nothing more He could possibly do.”
+I was once discussing with my pastor, Amas, about why so many people die in their sins and he told me: “God has shown His love for mankind by giving His Son Jesus to die for their sins; there is nothing more He could possibly do.”

 In the same way, we could say God has given His grace to the Church through giving us His Holy Spirit – and there is nothing more He can do.
-There is so much grace that has been released into the world, just so God’s children might know what their true inheritance is and that they might not run after the fading things of this world, at the expense of the well-being of their souls!
+There is so much grace that has been released to the church, just so God’s children might know what their true inheritance is and that they might not run after the fading things of this world, at the expense of the well-being of their souls!
 God calls us to seek after His grace which He has lovingly poured so abundantly upon us.